vds2212/vds2212.github.io/firstday.md

 ### Solution:

 - Copy the text you want to use
-- Visually select the region want to replace
+- Visually select the region you want to replace
 - Use the key command `P` to replace the region by the content of the clipboard